Luxoft/qml-coreui/docs/guide/install.md

 # Install

+!!!info

+    This material is work in progress and will change!

 CoreUI is not really something to be installed.
 It is more a methodic approach to writing user inerfaces using Qt5.
 Still ther is a helper library and tools to help you getting started.